WtfJoke/podreplica-operator/README.md

 # PodReplica Operator
+This is a companion repository to the blog post ["Kubernetes Operators: Operations-Wissen als Code"](https://blog.codecentric.de/2019/10/dein-erster-kubernetes-operator/).
+Please refer to the post for further information and instructions.

 This k8 operator is created for demonstrating purpose using the [operator-sdk](https://github.com/operator-framework/operator-sdk) in version `v0.11.0`.
 It introduces a new Custom Ressource Definition (CRD) "PodReplica".
 It works like a regular k8 deployment.

 ### Run locally (instead of Build & Publish)
 Register CRD: